Speak to a BAILIFF Expert - £35

 Enforcement

-8.—(1) A judgment or order of a county court for the payment of a sum of money which it is sought to enforce wholly or partially by execution against goods—
+8.(1) A judgment or order of a county court for the payment of a sum of money which it is sought to enforce wholly or partially by execution against goods:

-(b)shall be enforced only in a county court where the sum which it is sought to enforce is less than £2,000;
+(b) shall be enforced only in a county court where the sum which it is sought to enforce is less than £2,000;

-(c)in any other case may be enforced in either the High Court or a county court.
+(c) in any other case may be enforced in either the High Court or a county court.

-(2) Section 85(1) of the County Courts Act 1984 is amended by the insertion, at the beginning of the subsection, of the words “Subject to article 8 of the High Court and County Courts Jurisdiction Order 1991,”.
+(2) Section 85(1) of the County Courts Act 1984 is amended by the insertion, at the beginning of the subsection, of the words "Subject to article 8 of the High Court and County Courts Jurisdiction Order 1991,"

-Paragraph 8 of the High Court and County Courts Jurisdiction (Amendment) Order 1999 states;
+Paragraph 8 of the High Court and County Courts Jurisdiction (Amendment) Order 1999 states:

 8. In sub-paragraph (1)(b) of article 8, for "£1,000", substitute "£600".

-Quoting the above-mentioned legislation, you apply for a stay of execution of the writ because the transfer up to the High Court for enforcement is not compliant to the operation of Article 8 of the High Court and County Courts Jurisdiction Order 1991.
+Quoting the above-mentioned legislation, you apply for a stay of execution of the writ because the transfer up to the High Court for enforcement is not compliant with the operation of Article 8 of the High Court and County Courts Jurisdiction Order 1991.
 Here is how to apply to stay the writ.